 Specializing in young children, she focuses on decreasing problem behavior and creating an environment where kids are motivated to do amazing things.
 She's been with ATBS since 2015.

->

-> Sarah was born and raised in St. Louis Missouri.
+Sarah was born and raised in St. Louis Missouri.
 She has been involved with children and adults with special needs the majority of her life, in the classroom, residential and group home settings.
 She graduated from the University of Dayton with a Bachelor's degree as an Intervention Specialist in 2007, and began teaching children with mild/moderate/severe disabilities.
-Her first work was in the Cincinnati area, St. Louis, and now in Beavercreek, where she was awarded the Outstanding Teacher of the Year award from Beavercreek City Schools.

->
+Sarah attended Florida Tech Institute with a focus in behavior analysis.
+She enjoys the challenges and milestones that working in this field brings and especially teaching life skills and social skills.

-> Sarah enjoys running, biking, hiking and competitive Irish dancing.
+Sarah enjoys running, biking, hiking and competitive Irish dancing.
 She has been with ATBS since 2017 providing behavior therapy and consultation as an Intervention Specialist.

 MS, BCBA, COBA

 Alexandra is an autistic BCBA who holds a BS in Physics and MS in ABA.
 She has worked in education since 2013, across a variety of settings and roles.
 She is from California, and moved to Ohio in 2020 to work with ATBS.
 Alexandra brings her own experiences learning to navigate society as autistic while embracing stimming and giving up appearing normal.
 She is passionate about ABA reform and creating accommodating and affirming spaces for neurodivergent folk.

 In addition to working at ATBS, Alexandra spends her time advocating for neurodiversity affirming practices within ABA.
 She also enjoys spending time with her cats and husband, playing board and role-playing games, swing dancing, and cooking.